 Several factors must be considered when determining a budget for interface development.
 Needless to say, human nature implies that clients prefer to minimize expenses while maximizing quality.
 Why shouldn’t they?
-While on opposing sides of the spectrum they do not need to be mutually exclusive.
-Our only requirement as a professional agency is to be fair, not to take the shirts from clients but ensure we are paid for our worth and that our clients, in exchange, receive the greatest likely value proposition from our work.
+While on opposing sides of the spectrum, they do not need to be mutually exclusive.
+Our only requirement as a professional agency is to be fair, not take the shirts from clients but ensure we are paid for our worth and that our clients, in exchange, receive the greatest likely value proposition from our work.

 When determining the budget, it’s best to strike a balance that reasonably represents your skills and expertise while only requiring clients to pay for exactly what they are receiving.
 If you’re new and still unsure of how your rates stack up among your peers, you might research rates in your local area for your skillset.
 Typically, the industry resources and/or magazines provide insight into general pricing structures.
-When just starting its best to stay in the range of generally accepted industry pricing models as we have outlined below.
+When just starting, it’s best to stay in the range of generally accepted industry pricing models, as we have outlined below.

 The following highlight the key steps in the product design development process:

 1. Concept Development: During this phase negotiations and discussions about the vision of the project, reference preparations, early sketches, contemplation of design elements based on client demands: 18 – 20 hours